Swastik Logo

 Swastik Symbol

-Swastik chose a simple typeface for its logo, grotesque and sleek.
-To turn it into an individual font, the developers changed the outlines of some letters, removing the standard elements.
+Swastik chose a simple, grotesque, and sleek typeface for its logo.
+To make it an individual font, the developers changed the outlines of some letters, removing the standard elements.
 The logo’s color palette is related to the theme of the sun and light.
-It has all the shades of fire: crimson, scarlet, orange, yellow, golden.
+It has all the shades of fire: crimson, scarlet, orange, yellow, and golden.